Scezaquer/dubious-programming-language/README.md

 - TODO: nasm fails silently. ld too probably.
 Should instead print a message with the error if that happens
 - TODO: vscode syntax highlighting
 - TODO: Should I make the char type, but make it 64 bits like everything else so that it can actually contain 8 characters at once?
+- TODO: Give the option to generate LLVM IR instead of x86_64

 A simple compiler for the Dubious programming language (DPL).